Ascot Races, February 2026

 Last season, this race would see the Joe Tizzard-trained First Confession make all for a relatively easy success, his second at Ascot of the season.
 It would also come in the middle of two Grade One assignments, one of which came at Cheltenham,

 Heading the card for this season would be Etna Bianco, trained by last year's winning trainer Joe Tizzard.
 The grey would take a similar path as last year's winner as he won over slightly further at Ascot in November, but struggled to make an impact in the Challow Hurdle at Newbury over Christmas.
 This would be a big drop in class for the six year old.
-Next up would be another previous winner, the Phillip Hobbs and Johnson White-trained Bobby's Nelson.
-The seven year old had been beaten narrowly into second on three separate occasions, but finally got off the mark in good style at Ffos Las last time, winning stylishly.
-Another smart prospect would be Dan Skelton's Bossman Jack.
-The lightly raced novice won on his racecourse debut early last year and then won at the second attempt over hurdles in early January; overpowering a talented horse in the process.
-Anthony Honeyball is a trainer who does well at this time of the year and would be represented by Catchintsavo.
+Next up would be another last time out winner, the Anthony Honeyball-trained Catchintsavo.
 The six year old has a solid record with just one bad run so far.
 He would belatedly land a first win last time out, battling hard for the win over a longer trip than this at Ludlow.
-Another very lightly raced sort would be Sam Attwood's Irandando Has.
-The former French-trained gelding was off the track for a very long time, but made a winning comeback at Southwell in December and wasn't disgraced when beaten on his latest start at Ayr a month later.
-The previous winners would keep coming, this time with Jamie Snowden's six year old Johnny's Jury.
-The grey is related to plenty of high class jumpers and made a good impression by winning on stable debut at Exeter last time out.
-A second runner for the Joe Tizzard stable would be Kasino Des Mottes.
-The six year old is evidently well thought of and has form at a higher level, but has just one win over hurdles to his name.
-He would finish third in a similar event here last month.
 Mondoui'Boy had shown smart from earlier in his career and switched stables to the Ben Pauling stable mid-season where he made an impressive start by winning at Ludlow last month.
 He looks to be another useful long term prospect.
-Phillip Hobbs and Johnson White would also be represented by the talented Starzand.
+Phillip Hobbs and Johnson White would be represented by the talented Starzand.
 The six year old looked to have a good future ahead of him by winning three in a row, but more recently his bubble has burst with defeats in similar company.
-The grey Swindon Village took his place here for the Charlie Longsdon stable and had won nicely over hurdles two starts ago, but struggled in a valuable race over three miles at Windsor last month.
-This would be slightly easier over a more suitable distance.
-Paul Nicholls's season of rebuilding would continue with his runner Talk To The Man.
-The lightly raced six year old is bred to make a good chaser, but seemed to love the heavy ground last time with a clearcut win earlier this month at Taunton.
-The last of the previous winners in the line up would come from the in-form stable of Sam Thomas, Whiskey Yankee.
-The five year old would defy a long break to win nicely at this venue last month over slightly further and is another promising type.
 The remaining runners would have an advantage over their rivals as they haven't won a race so far, so had less weight to carry.
-First of the maidens would be the Nicky Henderson-trained Blue Run.
-The six year old comes from a good family so better will have been expected of him before a poor debut effort at Windsor at the end of last year.
-Dan Skelton would also be represented by the more exposed Coumeenoole.
+First of the maidens would Dan Skelton's Coumeenoole.
 The former Irish-trained gelding made a stable switch midway through this season and has failed to get involved in a couple of handicap hurdles recently for current connections.
-A second maiden in the field for the Nicky Henderson yard would be the smart Galashiels.
-He won twice at listed level in France on the flat, but since joining his current trainer, he has run way below that level.
-He would shape slightly better when third at Wincanton last time out.
 Completing the line up would be Kildinian Prince from the Emma Lavelle stable.
 He would make a very promising debut in Ireland back in the summer, but this would be his first start since.
 Despite this, he has moved to an in form yard, so should find wins in the near future.

 Next up would be a novice chase with plenty of history and a tendency for being a stepping stone to bigger things for some top class horses.
 Named in honour of the two time winner of the Grand National in the 1930's, the Reynoldstown Chase is seen as a true test of stamina for a novice, but bears a good link with the Cheltenham Festival.